3 min read

-In Canada, we seem to be using a definition of Indigenous Peoples that mirrors the constitutional terminology of Aboriginal Peoples as stated in Section 35 that includes the Indian, Inuit, and Metis Peoples.
+In Canada, we seem to be using a definition of Indigenous Peoples that mirrors the constitutional terminology of Aboriginal Peoples as stated in Section 35 which includes the Indian, Inuit, and Metis Peoples.

 So when it comes to these two terms what’s the best terminology?
-As always, my favorite answer is “it depends.”
+As always, my favourite answer is “it depends.”
 It really depends on the hat that people are wearing.

-The federal government sent a strong signal that they prefer Indigenous Peoples in the victory speech, and in the changing of the name of the department of Aboriginal Affairs and Northern Development Canada to Indigenous and Northern Affairs Canad (2015).
+The federal government sent a strong signal that they prefer Indigenous Peoples in the victory speech and in the changing of the name of the Department of Aboriginal Affairs and Northern Development Canada to Indigenous and Northern Affairs Canada (2015).
 The department and name have since been split into two departments: Crown-Indigenous Relations and Northern Affairs and the Department of Indigenous Services.
 So, if you are in the federal system, I think you would be okay to go with Indigenous Peoples.